 Improve the Control App Part 2

-Here is the second code drop for you.
+Head back to your DevSpaces Tab and here is a new code drop for you.
 We now add a second function which will navigate the robot around an obstacle.

 -